Star Trek Voyager (VOY) Season 1

 Maybe it was not wise to come up with such a tempting opportunity to get home and an Alpha Quadrant story so early in the first season.
 Anyway, it was a fine story, unlike other wormhole and anomaly plots still to come.
 I especially liked the Romulan commander, who was both suspicious and compassionate, the latter quite unlike most other representatives of his species.
 It is good to still see the excitement (not only Harry's) about getting home or at least contacting the families as opposed to the "anomaly/drive-of-the-week" routine in later seasons.
 I also appreciated the secondary plot dealing with the Doctor's problems of being accepted - and choosing a name.
 It is obvious that he is about to become a valuable member of the crew, if only the crew recognizes him as such.
 Kes is the only one who has a good sense for his potential at first.

-The only thing I disliked was the Alpha Quadrant obsession that will continue throughout the whole series.
+The only thing I disliked was the fixation on the Alpha Quadrant that will continue throughout the whole series.
 The Alpha Quadrant is very large and anything but a precise spatial coordinate, what if the signal had come from its far end, almost equally far away from the Federation as Voyager's current position?
 The Beta Quadrant would have been as good a place to go to.
 I also wondered why the Romulan explicitly but unnecessarily stated his position was in the Alpha Quadrant in the first place, even before Janeway said she was in the Delta Quadrant.

-Missed opportunity to get home: #2, since the past is as good as the present, and time travels are not that difficult
+- Missed opportunity to get home: #2, since the past is as good as the present, and time travels are not that difficult

 Although such things as starship maneuvers, memory engrams and mind-melds play a certain role, the story itself has not much to do with science fiction.
 It was a bit like "Murder, She Wrote", maybe a bit too much.
 I usually like episodes with a conclusion in which previously different problems (here the frequent Numiri attacks and Paris's alleged crime) turn out to have a common cause.
 Yet, it was too crazy to kill the professor, convict Paris of the crime, program the plans into his mind, get him released and hope that it might be possible to abduct him again.
 There are just too many variables to make this a viable plan.
 Just like in most murder mysteries.
 If it is possible to exchange messages between Banea and the Numiri, why can't they find a simpler way to smuggle the plans?
 Weird plots can only be uncovered by equally weird detectives.
 Thus, Tuvok behaves much like a 20th century TV detective.
 Fortunately, he gives a very logical performance nonetheless.